carlzoo/carlzoo.github.io/_posts/2023-06-30-unusual-datatype.md

 **A brief explanation of the code**

-We use a stack to keep track of the current level in the hierarchy.
-Then in certain cases we backtrack to MG or MA with the help of the stack.
-For all other keys after EV,CL,MA,MG,PA, we only create key value pairs at the next level.
-This is accomplished with generate_obj, where we only consider the first "=" to be the delimiter, given that "=" can also exist in the value.
+To maintain the current level in the hierarchy, we utilize a stack.
+In specific scenarios, we employ the stack to backtrack to MG or MA.
+However, for all keys following EV, CL, MA, MG, PA, we solely generate key-value pairs at the subsequent level.
+This process is achieved through the use of the "_generate_level_obj" method, wherein we consider only the first "=" as the delimiter, acknowledging that "=" may also be present within the value.

 ## An attempt at decrypting the OD value

-It appears that the OD value is the key which contains the odds of an event.
-The OD value, does not appear to match the value displayed in the HTML.
+The OD value may be the key which contains the odds of an event.
+However it does not match the value displayed in the HTML.
 For instance, OD=,.1,- displays as -115 and OD=,.1,/ displays as -105.

-On the surface, there appears to be no obvious correlation between the two.
-They are of different character lengths.
+It is apparent there is an encryption mechanism involved here.

-Perhaps we need a larger sample.
+We will need da larger sample to analyze the ciphertexts.
 Using this set of HTML for example:

 ![Desktop View](/assets/correct-score.png){: width="700" height="400" }